Hosting and bandwidth provided by MacAce.net.

 How well does the iPod touch 4th Generation work as a VOIP/Skype phone in "real-world" use?

-If you were thrilled that the iPod touch 4th Gen model -- as well as the modestly revised iPod touch "4.5" Gen, hereinafter referred to simply as the "4th Gen" for convenience -- have both an integrated speaker and an integrated microphone on the device itself -- a first for the iPod touch line -- and that it supports FaceTime you no doubt were not alone.
+If you were thrilled that the iPod touch 4th Gen model have both an integrated speaker and an integrated microphone on the device itself -- a first for the iPod touch line -- and that it supports FaceTime you no doubt were not alone.
+All subsequent iPod touch models have an integrated speaker and integrated microphone, too.

 Real-World Test Results

-With the microphone on the back of the device, only "real-world" test results can confirm whether or not it will work sufficiently well as a Skype phone.
+With the microphone on the back of the device, only "real-world" test results could confirm whether or not it works sufficiently well as a Skype phone.

 In an early review, MacWorld promisingly reported: